 As per our carb counter, a medium head of cauliflower contains about 17.46g of carbs – but remember that you are not likely to eat the entire cauliflower all at once!

-Now that you understand a bit more about carbs, and possibly a little more about your body, sign up for the free week of our online weight loss program, to become a lean, keen Banting machine.
+Now that you understand a bit more about carbs, and possibly a little more about your body, sign up to the Online prgoram, to become a lean, keen Banting machine.